Medical Payments Coverage (MedPay): What It Is & How It Works

 Coverage Limits: MedPay typically ranges from $1,000 to $10,000 (though higher limits exist), whereas PIP coverage can range from $2,500 to $50,000 or more depending on state requirements.

-Availability: MedPay is optional in most states and more widely available.
-PIP is mandatory in 12 no-fault states where you must file claims with your own insurer regardless of who caused the accident.
+Availability: MedPay is optional in all states as of 2026 and widely available from major insurers.
+Note that MedPay is generally unavailable in Minnesota, New York, North Dakota, and Oregon, where PIP-based systems dominate.
+PIP is mandatory in approximately 12 no-fault states, where you must file claims with your own insurer regardless of who caused the accident.

 How MedPay Coordinates with Health Insurance